jkeefe/newmark-online-investigations/README.md

 Please format your "display name" using your full name, a slash, and your role.
 Like: **John Keefe / Instructor** or **Lisa Simpson / Student**.
 This will be especially helpful when other journalists join us.

+## Google Drive

+We'll be using a shared Google Drive folder to keep track of important documents, the investigation plan, and who's doing what.

+# Grading

 ## Assignments

-There will be one assignment announced in class and posted on this site on class day.
-Responses to assignments are due via Slack _by 8 a.m. on the day of the next class._ Unless otherwise noted, these are due in a "public" channel, such as `#general`; please don't submit them to me directly via private message.
+Each class will include an assignment, announced in class and posted on this site the same day.
+Assignments are due by _noon on the Friday before the next class_.
+Note that these Fridays may occur during holidays, so save yourself some stress and get them in _before_ the holiday begins.

-My intention is that most work for these assignments can be completed in class.

-## Grading
+## Points

 There are 100 points possible.

 * **Attendance:** 45 points possible, 3 points for each class attended.
 * **Assignments:** 45 points possible, 3 points for each assignment successfully completed on time.
 Incomplete or low-effort submissions will receive fewer or zero points.
 Assignments turned in after they are due receive a maximum of 1 point.
 * **Participation & Progress:** 10 points possible.
-This will be scored based on your active participation and contribution in class.
+This will be scored based on your active participation and contribution in class and in the investigation.
 Note that absences will naturally cut into your participation score.

+## Scale

 | Points | Grade |
 | ------ | ----- |